Monday, 16 February 2015

 Another band who plays on the quality music specter is Secret Discovery hanging between Metal and Rock,their songs are pretty much memorable Gothic tunes, in this regard!

 One of the most important German acts are Darkseed,as they also begin their adventure with Death Metal rawness,then moving towards Gothic Metal through "Midnight Solemnly Dance - 1996" landing on fertile Gothic Metal ground with "Spellcraft - 1997" ; "Romantic Tales - Re-issued 1998" and "Give Me Light - 1999".
-On the last albums Darkseed combines metal with electronica and Dark Wave inherited from the well known german tradition.
+On the last albums Darkseed combines metal with electronica and Dark-Wave inherited from the well known German tradition.

 The Austrian band Visceral Evisceration made a significant standpoint on their "Incessant Desire for Palatable Flesh" back in 1994.